-So modern medicine often works a treat, but can leave us with other problems which, in time, can become chronic.
+So modern medicine sometimes works a treat, but can leave us with other problems which, in time, can become chronic.
 We often think these are normal, or caused by old age, but at least in theory, they shouldn’t be.

 Also, typically, though you’ll discover far more on my page on Damp Heat, your tongue will have a greasy, yellow coating, you’ll often get a bitter taste in your mouth and your facial skin will be oily.

 In which case, you must stop stoking the bonfire!
-Don’t add stuff that makes it worse and start doing things that help clear the garbage.
+Don’t add stuff that makes it worse and do start doing things that help clear the garbage.

 As far as the Damp is concerned, it’s more tricky, because Damp is a Yin condition, and in your case it is a full or excess-yin situation.
 (Read about Fullness and Emptiness here.)

+Here’s an analogy.
 If you live in a warm, damp, climate and your house gets flooded, what do you do?
 Once the water ebbs away, you’re in danger of getting moulds and creepy-crawlies.
 You have to clear out the sodden furniture and dry it, but warm-damp-air makes this difficult.
 Washing with cold water helps to clean it but, because of the damp air, the water doesn’t dry easily so the moulds quickly return.

-There are some foods, ‘damp heat foods’, that make it worse.
+In the same way, there are some foods, ‘damp heat foods’, that make it worse.